 I have textured, shaped implants.
 I should have them removed, correct?

 The short answer is ‘no.’ But you should always discuss this with your implanting surgeon first.
 We are always happy to discuss your options with you.

-Talk to the professionals at Plastic & Reconstructive Surgeons in Renton and Maple Valley about how we can help meet your wants or needs.
+Talk to the professionals at Plastic & Reconstructive Surgeons in Renton and Maple Valley about how we can help with Breast Implant Illness and breast implant removal.
 Contact us or call today to schedule your consultation at (425) 228-3187.